-Yoga for Grief, Trauma, and Depression – From Darkness To Light
+Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

-Life is never straightforward, it throws its challenges at us, and like many other people, I found myself going through a dark period of my life.
+Life is never straightforward; it throws its challenges at us, and like many other people, I found myself going through a dark period.

-Anxiety and depression weren’t new to me, I had been struggling with it most of my life, but the loss of both of my parents within less than two years completely shook up my world and belief systems and threw me back into major depression.
+I had been struggling with anxiety and depression for most of my life, meaning I was familiar with darkness, but the loss of both my parents in less than two years completely shook up my world and belief systems.

-In yoga, I found an outlet for depression, anxiety, and grief.
+In yoga, I found an outlet for grief, trauma and depression.

 Through regular practice, I learned to ground myself, let go of fear, embrace trust, and connect with the healing power of my heart.

-I am not gonna lie, it’s been a pretty wild rollercoaster of emotions.
-When I started my journey, there were certainly more downs than ups, but each time I stepped on my yoga mat, it felt like I was coming closer to ‘home’ (home as in the ‘home’ in myself).
+I am not gonna lie to you, it has been a pretty wild rollercoaster of emotions (it still is) and when I started my journey there were certainly more downs than ups, but each time I stepped on the mat, it felt like I was coming closer to home.

 Definition of grief